 While my recent work has concentrated on Norwegian corporations, previous work since the early 1990s has been based on long-term fieldwork (more than two years) among fishers, managers, and scientists in Turkey.
 Situated broadly within environmental anthropology and political ecology, this research covered issues such as knowledge, technology, science, seafood and consumption, introduced species, state policies, poverty, common pool resources, environmentalism, and corporate social responsibility.
 Running through all this work is the vexing issue of identities.

 Between 2004 and 2013 I was involved in interdisciplinary EU-funded work related to the management of European seas, and from 2015-2019 headed the project Energethics that explored how Norwegian energy corporations handle corporate social responsibility when they operate abroad.
 My publications include the monography Fisheries in Moderinizing Turkey (Berghahn 2009) and around 30 articles, of which I am sole or lead author of most, and most of which have appeared in peer-reviewed international journals.
 I was head of the Department of Social Anthropology at UiB from 2014 until 2021.

-Knudsen, Ståle (ed.) (under contract, publication early 2023) Corporate social responsibility and the paradoxes of state capitalism.
+Knudsen, Ståle (ed.) (in press, publication early 2023) Corporate social responsibility and the paradoxes of state capitalism.
 Ethnographies of Norwegian energy and extraction businesses abroad.
 Oxford: Berghahn Books.

 Knudsen, Ståle (2009) Fishers and Scientists in Modern Turkey.
 The Management of natural Resources, Knowledge and Identity on the Eastern Black Sea Coast.
 Oxford: Berghahn Books.